Javascript is not enabled.

 Try This Today

 • Add on.
-If you measure your walks by time, increase by a few minutes.
+If you measure your walks by time, increase them by a few minutes.
 If you track distance, tack on a few fractions of a mile.
 Plan your route for this extra distance.

 • Other options: Add a second walk to your day, perhaps a brisk stroll before breakfast or after dinner.

 • Stay motivated by tracking your progress.
-Note your new routine on your calendar, and set a date to add more time or distance.
+Note your new routine on your calendar and set a date to add more time or distance.

 Why